-The ADAAA are federal laws that prohibit employers from discriminating against applicants and individuals with disabilities.
+The ADAAA is federal law that prohibits employers from discriminating against applicants and individuals with disabilities.
 The City will comply with all federal and state laws concerning the employment of persons with disabilities and will act in accordance with regulations and guidance issued by the Equal Employment Opportunity Commission (EEOC).
 Furthermore, the City will not discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, training, or other terms, conditions, and privileges of employment.